fnmdx111/Towel/tests/README.md

-The Prefect Test Suite for Towel
+The Prefect Test Suite for Towel - the Test Suite from Betelgeuse
 ====

 Prefect reads testcases per file from within the embeded multi-line comment in each file.